Birds are chirping and the air is warming, time to get outside! Are you thinking of starting a garden this year but need a little nudge?

 #5 – You have enough time each week to watch a movie or tv show

 Gardening can take as little or as much time as you would like, so carve out at least an hour or two each week to devote to growing your own food.

 #6 – You have only enough outdoor space for your boots

 Don't have a plot of land?
 No problem!

 There are volumes of information out there on how to grow a bunch food in a tiny bit of dirt.
-Whether it’s some buckets on a patio or a raised bed on a rooftop, a small space is really no excuse not to grow something.
+Whether it's some buckets on a patio or a raised bed on a rooftop, a small space is really no excuse not to grow a garden.

 Worried you can't keep a house plant alive?
 Well all the more reason to start practicing, and lucky for you, you don't need to start your veggies from seed.
 Most plants can be purchased as seedlings (baby plants) that you merely need to plop into some good organic soil that gets a bunch of sunlight and remember to water.

 #8 – You don't want the government to control what you can and cannot eat